-Time Warner Cable provides cable services exclusively in digital formats in your area.
+Time Warner Cable’s parent, Charter Communications Operating, LLC and its subsidiaries (“Spectrum”) provide cable services exclusively in digital formats in your area.
 Some of our cable services are encrypted and require equipment from us to view, while others are made available “in-the-clear” and can be viewed on certain TVs and other devices without the need for additional equipment.
 To view a given programming offering, you must subscribe to the appropriate package and have the necessary equipment.

 “In The Clear” Cable Services

 Much of the digital cable programming that we provide is encrypted and can only be viewed using digital cable ready equipment, such as a digital cable set-top box, a digital adapter, or a CableCARD-equipped Unidirectional Digital Cable Product (“UDCP”).
 However, because digital cable services provided as part of the Basic Service Tier (including local broadcast television stations’ standard definition (“SD”) and high definition (“HD”) signals) are transmitted in the clear, they may be viewed using digital TVs and other devices that include a QAM tuner (also known as “ClearQAM” devices) directly connected to the cable TV system.
 (In addition, other digital services that we provide to your location may be provided in the clear.
 Please contact us if you would like additional information on this topic.)
 Refer to the manual for your digital TV or other television reception device to determine whether it includes a QAM tuner and, if so, how to utilize your device to access these in-the-clear digital services.